yandex-cloud/docs/en/wiki/import-page.md

 - If you uploaded a .txt file, the complete text of the file is copied to the Wiki page.
 If the text contains [markup elements](basic-markup.md), they will be displayed correctly on the page.

-- If you uploaded a .docx document, the text of the document is converted to [Wiki page markup](basic-markup.md).
-If the document contains images, they are placed at the end of the page in the `<Imported images>` section.
+- If you uploaded a .docx document, its text is converted to [Wiki page markup](basic-markup.md).
+If the document contains images, they are placed at the end of the page in the `<<Imported images>>` section.

 ## Dynamic table {#dynamic-table}

 You can create dynamic tables from CSV or TXT files:

-1. Save your table (for instance, an MS Excel file) in CSV format.
+1. Save your spreadsheet (for instance, an MS Excel file) in CSV format.
 Alternatively, create a TXT file in which the cell values are separated by a comma, semicolon, or tab character.

 1. [Create](create-grid.md) a new dynamic table or open an existing one.